wtgme/Temporal_relation/llm_qa/README.md

 ## Main Script: `llm_qa_data_builder.py`

-The main script `llm_qa_data_builder.py` builds datasets in Azure OpenAI Bulk JSONL format that support different training configurations:
+The main script `llm_qa_data_builder.py` automatically builds datasets in Azure OpenAI Bulk JSONL format for all possible configurations:

 - Processing events individually or all at once
 - Including or excluding time tags in the text